The Grief Jar

 What will the money be used for?

 The money will be used to fund the self publishing and first print run of this very first book illustrated and written by myself.
-The higher tiers of the fundraiser will also contribute copies of the book to the charity Rainbow Bereavement Support GB.
+It will then be sent out to all those who have pledged to preorder a copy of the book.
+The higher tiers of the fundraiser will also contribute copies of the book to grief charities, hospices and funeral homes detailed below.
 The amount of money raised will dictate the quality and look of the cover and content of the book - the more we can raise, the more detailed and intricate the cover's details can be - gold foil, special finishes etc. Having worked for a design and print firm in Cornwall that printed my first two children's books I know the process of arranging a book for print, and will be organising the process from beginning to end, keeping the production of this book within Devon & Cornwall.

 Rainbows is a well respected national charity having a proven, positive impact on the lives of children, young people and adults grieving a significant and often devastating loss in their lives.